harveyxia/monopoly/README.md

 Finally, the expected value of each square is calculated by multiplying its probability of a player landing on it by its rent price.
 This is done for a property with no houses, 1 house, 2 houses, 3 houses, 4 houses, and a hotel (5 houses).
-A run with 1000 turns and 4 players typically yields the following result, sorted descending on expected
+A run with 1000 turns and 4 players typically yields the following result for squares without houses, sorted descending on expected value:
- value:

-Square Name                         | Count
+Square Name                         | Expected Value
 ---------------------------------   | ------
 Boardwalk                                  |   1.05
 Park Place                |   0.7175